 - FAQs: There is a large FAQ section that covers sales, integrations, features, and more.

 - YouTube: Invoice Ninja has a YouTube channel with a small collection of how-to videos.

 - Blog: Invoice Ninja has a business blog that is actively maintained.
 The company features business tips, freelancing advice, invoicing tricks, and more.

-- Freelance 101 Guide: Invoice Ninja has a short freelancing 101 “epic guide” that covers topics like how to market yourself as a freelancer, how to decide on rates, and more.
+- Freelance 101 Guide: Invoice Ninja has a short freelancing 101 “epic guide” that covers various topics, such as how to market yourself as a freelancer, how to decide on rates, etc.

 - Feedback Form: You can submit feedback and feature requests using this feedback form.